michaelmusick/340_InteractiveMedia/README.md

 ### 10.2 -- What can we do with sound
 - Michael geeks out in his favorite land

-### 11.1 -- Video
-- [Video/capture: p5.MediaElement reference](http://p5js.org/reference/#/p5.MediaElement)
-- Movie playback
-- Video Assignment

 ### 11.2 - NO CLASS
 (Michael is out of town)

-### 12.1 -- Final Project Proposals
+### 12.1 -- Final Project Proposals -- Video
 - Possible topics for Final Projects
 - Present and receive feedback on final project proposals.

+- [Video/capture: p5.MediaElement reference](http://p5js.org/reference/#/p5.MediaElement)
+- Movie playback
+- Video Assignment

 ### 12.2 -- Video cont'd & Review for Exam
 - Continue work from previous week.